-Impairment is tested under ASC 350, Intangibles - Goodwill and Other, as amended by Accounting Standards Update ("ASU") 2012-02, by first performing a qualitative analysis in a manner similar to the testing methodology of goodwill discussed previously.
-The qualitative factors applied under this new provision indicated no impairment to the Company's indefinite lived intangible assets in 2014, 2013 and 2012.
+Impairment is tested under ASC Topic 350, Intangibles - Goodwill and Other, as amended by Accounting Standards Update ("ASU") 2012-2, by first performing a qualitative analysis in a manner similar to the testing methodology of goodwill discussed previously.
+The qualitative factors applied under this new provision indicated no impairment to the Company's indefinite lived intangible assets in 2015, 2014 or 2013.